 Thus far, I’ve highlighted the advantages of annuities.
 Unfortunately, however, it’s not all wine and roses.

-CNNMoney recently did an article called “Immediate Annuities: When Guaranteed Income Is a Bad Bet.”
+CNNMoney did an article a couple of years ago called “Immediate Annuities: When Guaranteed Income Is a Bad Bet.”
 The author suggests that an immediate annuity might not be ideal for some retirees because once invested, your money is tied up.
 There’s no unwinding the contract if a health care or other crisis creates a need for cash.

 Another potential problem with virtually all kinds of annuities is excessive fees.
 And as with mutual funds, fees are often not apparent or disclosed.
 For example, single premium and variable annuities routinely have back-end “surrender” fees lasting up to a decade.
 Variable annuities often have annual management and other fees in excess of 2.5 percent — 10 times more than some low-cost mutual funds.
 There’s also a charge for the death benefit offered by variable annuities.